-Bode Plot
+30 Bode Plot

-The T3DSO2000HD supports an automatic Bode Plot function.
+The SDS3000X HD supports an automatic Bode plot function.
 This function provides a frequency response curve of the device-under-test as well as the interface for output sweep parameter control and data display settings.
-At this time, either the built-in waveform generator or one of the T3AFG series of Function Generators are supported.
+At this time, either the SIGLENT SAG1021I arbitrary waveform generator or one of a SIGLENT SDG series arbitrary function generators are supported.
 During the sweep, the oscilloscope configures the generator output frequency and amplitude and then compares the input signal to the output of the DUT.
-Gain (G) and phase (P) are measured at each frequency and plotted on the frequency response bode plot.
+Gain (G) and phase (P) are measured at each frequency and plotted on the frequency response Bode plot.
 When the loop response analysis is complete, you can move the markers on the chart to see the gain and phase values measured at each frequency point.
 You can also adjust the scale and offset settings for the amplitude and phase plots.